johannes-pi/TSModelCheckerMATLAB/README.md

-# TSModelCheckerMATLAB
+# Transition System Model Checker for MATLAB
-A transition system model checker for MATLAB
+A transition system model checker for MATLAB.